Noeda/dfterm3/doc/dfterm3-json-api.md

 something like that.

 KEY is a string that uniquely identifies this game.

+MADE-AVAILABLE is a boolean and can only be seen by administrators.
+If it is true, it means the game is registered to the server and can (usually) be seen by non-admins.

+HANDLER is also only seen by administrators and only if the game has been made available. (that is, MADE-AVAILABLE and HANDLER will never appear in the same message).

 The client can then join a game by sending this message: